Understanding US Spouse Visa Processing Times

 Long-term separation from your spouse is always emotionally challenging.
 If you are an American citizen or green card holder and your spouse is a foreign citizen, you may have many questions about how you can permanently reunite your family in the United States.
 Our helpful family-based immigration lawyers at Sessoms Law Group can explain what actions you will need to take to begin the immigration process for your spouse and how long it may take before they can legally come to the US.

 As with most government processes, immigration timeframes vary significantly, and every case is unique.
 However, having a general idea of the processing times can help you know what to expect when you submit your petition.
-If you have any concerns, do not hesitate to contact our law firm for personalized information and guidance.
+If you have any concerns, do not hesitate to contact our immigration law firm for personalized information and guidance.

 What Forms and Documents Are Necessary for Your Petition?